AngeloGalav/NGINX-OPA-Authz/README.md

 Proof of concept for using OpenPolicyAgent as an Authorization server.
 This configuration uses NGINX as both the service server and reverse proxy, and uses NGINX's `auth_request` directive in order to pass the authorization request to OPA.

+Includes SSL support using dummy certs from CNAF.

 ## Architecture
 This scheme follows a simple user request using our system